BuzzZ80/Rot-Lang/README.md

 * x, y, and z coordinates
 * an expression or operation

 The program is executed from the first node, following the physically shortest path through all nodes which visits each node exactly once.
-I'm not yet sure how path order will be implemented.
+The next instruction is the one that's farther away from the root node.

 Code is self-modifying.
 Self-modification is used for:
 * Control flow